oracle-livelabs/database-maa/zdm-physical-offline/target-db-prereq/target-db-prereq.md

    ![ss3](./images/tde.png)

-8. Check Disk Group Size.
+6. Check Disk Group Size.

    Check the size of the disk groups and usage on the target database (ASM disk groups or ACFS file systems) and make sure adequate storage is provisioned and available on the target database servers.

    In this lab you can ignone this since we have taken care of this step while proviosioning the Target Database.

-9. Check connections.
+7. Check connections.

    Verify that port 22 on the target servers in the Oracle Cloud Infrastructure, Exadata Cloud Service, or Exadata Cloud at Customer environment are open and not blocked by a firewall.

    We had already checked this by doing ssh from ZDM host in earlier lab.

-10. Capture RMAN SHOW ALL command
+8. Capture RMAN SHOW ALL command

     Capture output so that you can compare RMAN settings after the migration, then reset any changed RMAN configuration settings to ensure that the backup works without any issues.

+9. Ensure System time of Target Database, Source Database and ZDM host are in sync (Optional Step)

+   Type "date" across Source Database , Target Database and ZDM host simultaneously and see whether they show the same time.

+   It is recommended to have same time across all system but it is not mandatory.

+   Please use NTP in case you need to adjust time.

+10. Check encryption algorithm in SQLNET.ORA (Optional Step)

+   Ensure that encryption algorithm specificed in sqlnet.ora in Target Database Oracle Home is same as Source Database Home.

+   This is not mandatory for Physical Offline Migration , However it is recommended.

 </p>